deepjavalibrary/djl-demo/aws/beanstalk-model-serving/README.md

 ..\..\gradlew deploy
 ```

-Alternately you can create a new environment with the AWS BeanStalk Console.
+Alternatively you can create a new environment with the AWS BeanStalk Console.
 Give you application a name.
 Set the platform to these options for this example:

 ![Platform Select Option](https://resources.djl.ai/demo/beanstalk-model-serving/images/platform.png)